10 Ways How to Keep Clothes Smelling Fresh in Storage

 10. Properly Store Clothing

-Whether you are using a storage unit or an unused closet, it is vital to store your items properly.
+Whether you are using a storage unit, large storage bag, or an unused closet, it is vital to store your items properly.

 Laundering items before storing removes any remnants of sweat, dirt, or food that may damage your clothing and attract pests.